 Designed and manufactured in Boulder, Colorado, USA, the SparkFun RTK Facet is your one-stop shop for high precision geolocation and surveying needs.
-For basic users, it’s incredibly easy to get up and running; for advanced users, the RTK Facet is a flexible and powerful tool.
+For basic users, it’s incredibly easy to get up and running; for advanced users, the RTK Facet is a flexible and powerful tool, with full calibration by the NGS.
 With just a few minutes of setup, the RTK Facet is one of the fastest ways to take centimeter-grade measurements.
 By connecting your phone to the RTK Facet over Bluetooth®, your phone can act as the radio link to provide correction data as well as receive the NMEA output from the device.
 This is exactly how $10,000 surveying devices have been operating for the past decade - we just made it easier, smaller, and a lot more economical.

 This device can be used in four modes: